bartificer/programming-by-stealth/docs/tidbit2.md

 When it comes to Wordle, the most obvious short-coming of my naive terminal-only approach is the choice of initial words.
 For the first few picks every word with multiple occurrences of the same letter is wasteful, but near the end all words are possible answers, so for at least the first guess you should exclude all words with doubles, and then at some point later you need to let them into the mix.
 When?
 Also, there are a lot of words without duplicated letters, which ones are most likely to give you some yellows or greens in your first guess?
 To figure that you you'd need to do some letter frequency analysis on the word list and then rank the words by how common their letters are.
 You should then pick your first word from the top handful on that ranked list.

-If you re-created the game and fully automated it, you could design different algorythm and race them against each other, fine-tuning to get the perfect Wordle player!
+If you re-created the game and fully automated it, you could design different algorithm and race them against each other, fine-tuning to get the perfect Wordle player!

 The scope for nerdy fun is endless!